 What role does storytelling play in our society?

 Storytelling is even more magical than it was before, due to the internet.
 Reading short "bites" online is not the same as reading an amazing story or hearing one told.
 The best storytellers have the ability to completely take you out of your daily life and into the story.

 What’s different about a movie story vs. a book?

 Movies are great in their own way.
 But, they are presented to you whole.
-Reading a book allows one to be part of the creation of the story - you can imagine the characters at will.
+Reading a book allows you to be part of the creation of the story - you can imagine the characters in your own way.
 Most people have had the experience of reading the book, and then seeing the movie, and then the "movie people" replace the people you had originally imagined.

 What are some of your earliest memories of books?